dhuey2/Traffic-Sign-Prediction/README.md

 # Traffic-Sign-Prediction

- Using Keras, developed a model which predicited the type of traffic signs
+ Using Keras, developed a model which classified the type of traffic signs from a given photo